Vanderbilt is investing in its infrastructure to ensure that traveling through campus is convenient, comfortable, safe and accessible.

 Learn more about the Walk and Roll Loop and the greenway network envisioned in FutureVU, including design and construction updates and upcoming milestones, here.

 Designated Ridehail Pick-up and Drop-off Areas

 Ridehail services like Uber and Lyft can be used on campus.
 The university is piloting nine designated ridehail pick-up and drop-off locations around campus.
 The locations are marked with signage and are available to select in the Uber and Lyft mobile apps.
-The areas include E. Bronson Ingram Circle, Kirkland Esplanade, Sarratt Student Center/Rand Hall, the Engineering and Science Building, McGugin Center, Blakemore House, VRWC Lot 27 across from Morgan Circle, Crawford House and Hank Ingram House.
+The areas include E. Bronson Ingram Circle, Sarratt Student Center/Rand Hall, Kensington Place outside of the Kensington Garage, the Engineering and Science Building, lot 24 near the Lewis House, Blakemore House, Crawford House and Hank Ingram House.

 The decision to create dedicated ridehail pick-up and drop-off locations on campus was in direct response to requests from students to improve safety measures around the ridehail process.
 Vanderbilt University Public Safety conducted research on best-practices from peer universities and have participated in educational webinars as part of the #WhatsMyName campaign to improve ridehail safety and awareness.
 The seven pilot locations were identified across campus based on existing ridehail activity and in well-lit areas that can be easily monitored by cameras and VUPS patrols.
 This first phase of pick-up and drop-off locations will be monitored, and adaptations or new locations will be added as needed.

 Vanderbilt University Public Safety recommends that riders follow these Ridehail Safety Guidelines when using ridehail services.